-To secure the project, the State offered Module X a performance-based grant of \$1.8 million to offset the company's facility renovation costs of the publically owned manufacturing site.
+To secure the project, LED offered Module X a performance-based grant of \$1.8 million to offset the company's facility renovation costs of the publically owned manufacturing site.
 Grant funds are to be provided on a reimbursement basis after expenditures are verified and approved by the State.
-As of the report date, no expenditures had been reimbursed by the State.
+As of the report date, \$1.4 million in expenditures had been reimbursed by the State.